Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadiathemer/20240730-arcadiathemer.md

 ## Accessing palettes and specific colors

-To view all the color palette options and the individual hex codes that comprise each palette, you can view these with `show_arcadia_palettes()` or `show_arcadia_gradients()`.
-The gradients also show the positions for each individual color in the gradient.
-You can use these lists of hex codes to create custom or reordered sets of palettes.
+To view all the color palette options and the individual hex codes that comprise each palette, you can view these with `show_arcadia_palettes`:

 ``` r
 show_arcadia_palettes()